 What should I wear when visiting the farm?

 Always wear sturdy shoes (boots, sneakers, closed toe, low heels).
 We also recommend that you bring layers of clothes because at certain parts of the day Pumpkinseed Hill can become very breezy.

 Can I do a photo shoot/engagement shots/wedding photos at the pumpkin patch/farm?

 While we love families snapping personal photos of their adventures at pumpkin season, we do not allow professional photographers arranging photo sessions on our property.
 Due to the large crowds during this season and nature of agricultural work we do here at the farm, having photo shoots has proven very difficult to coordinate.
 At this time we do not have the ability to allow for these kinds of activities.
 CTWine.com lists many CT wineries that specialize in these types of events.

 Where is the closest restaurant for a quick family meal?

 Many restaurants are located on Route 111 in Monroe; including McGowan’s Pizzaland, Home Plate Deli, and Bill’s Drive Inn.
-There is a handout available at the Cashier’s Hut.
+There is a handout available at the Cashier’s Checkout Barn.